hmazhar/moderngl_camera/README.md

-moderngl_camera
+Modern OpenGL Camera
 ===============

-a quaternion based camera for modernGL
+A quaternion based camera for modern OpenGL using [GLM](http://glm.g-truc.net/)

+Code is contained in two files, camera.h and camera.cpp

 ##Using with GLUT
-In order to use this code with the GLUT library a few more functions are required, it is assumed that camera is a Camera object.
+In order to use this code with the GLUT library the following code can be used/adapted.

 <pre>
-//Camera camera
+Camera camera;
+...
 void CallBackKeyboardFunc(unsigned char key, int x, int y) {
 	switch (key) {